-- Loans and receivables assets that have fixed or determinable payments but are not quoted in an active market; and - Available-for-sale assets assets that have a quoted market price and/or do not have fixed or determinable payments.
+- loans and receivables assets that have fixed or determinable payments but are not quoted in an active market (e.g. investments with financial institutions) - > available-for-sale assets assets that have a quoted market price and/or do not have fixed or determinable payments (e.g. company shares).